tomhoover/guide-programming-fundamentals-in-python/guide.md

 To get started we'll need a development environment, aka a place to write and execute code.
 For this we'll use [Nitrous.io](https://www.nitrous.io/), a fast and free way to get you up and running.
 Nitrous is a cloud-based developer environment that works really well for programming in python.
 Since Nitrous.io is a web application it won't matter whether you have a mac or windows or even linux computer to run and test your code.
 Follow the instructions below to set up your Nitrous.io Development Environment.

 1. Go to [Nitrous.io](https://www.nitrous.io/) and create an account.
 NOTE: You will have to check your email and activate your account before you can sign in.
 2. Once you have signed in and confirmed your email click the "open dashboard" button on their [homepage](https://www.nitrous.io/).
+You should be prompted to create your first Nitrous "box" aka developer environment.
-3. You should be prompted to create your first Nitrous "box" aka developer environment.
-Choose "Python/Django".
-You can rename your box anything you like or just leave it as is.
-Don't worry about the optional section that says "Download a Github repo".
+3. FIrst choose "Python/Django" as your template.
+Next you can rename your box anything you like or just leave it as is.
+Finally don't worry about the optional section that says "Download a Github repo".
 See image below as an example:

 ![](http://i.imgur.com/gBTqt8X.png)

-4. Click "Create Box" and then click "Next" until you can see your box.
-Click on your box and then the button that says IDE.
+4. Click "Create Box" and then click "Next" until you can the box name you previously chose.
+Click on your box and then the button that says [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).
 Now you have a powerful, cloud-based development environment that comes pre-installed with Python!

 5. Let's take a quick tour:
 ![](http://i.imgur.com/6bXzy6A.png)